Taleban surrounds Afghan city as commandos launch counterattack

-HERAT, AFGHANISTAN (AFP) - Taleban fighters on motorbikes roamed an Afghan provincial capital on Thursday (July 8) after a day of heavy fighting that saw them storm the city in their most brazen assault since the United States stepped up its troop withdrawal.
+HERAT (Afghanistan) • Taleban fighters on motorbikes roamed a provincial Afghan capital yesterday after a day of heavy fighting that saw them storm the city in their most brazen assault since the United States stepped up its troop withdrawals.

-The government flew in hundreds of commandos to Qala-i-Naw, the first provincial capital to face an all-out assault by the Taleban since May 1, when the insurgents launched a blistering campaign to capture new territory.
+The Afghan government has flown in hundreds of commandos to Qala-i-Naw in Badghis, the first provincial capital to face an all-out assault by the Taleban since May 1, when the insurgents launched a blistering campaign to capture new territory.

 With the US troop pullout "90 per cent complete", according to the Pentagon, fears are mounting that Afghan forces will be stretched without the vital air support of the US military.

-Residents in Qala-i-Naw, in Badghis province, had either fled the city or stayed indoors on Thursday after more than 24 hours of intense fighting that saw the Afghan air force launch strikes on Taleban positions.
+Residents in Qala-i-Naw had either fled the city or stayed indoors yesterday after more than 24 hours of intense fighting that saw the Afghan air force launch strikes on Taleban positions.

-"The Taleban (fighters) are still in the city," resident Aziz Tawakoli told Agence France-Presse.
-"You can see them going up and down the streets on their motorcycles."
+"The Taleban are still in the city," Mr Aziz Tawakoli, a resident, said.
+"You can see them going up and down the streets on motorcycles."

-He said many of the city's 75,000 people had fled their homes - either to neighbouring districts or to Herat.
+He said many of the city's 75,000 people had fled their homes and gone to neighbouring districts or Herat.

-"The shops are closed and there is hardly anyone on the streets," said Mr Tawakoli, adding that helicopters and planes had bombed Taleban targets through the night.
+"The shops are closed and there is hardly anyone on the streets," he said, adding that helicopters and planes had bombed Taleban targets through the night.

 Badghis provincial council member Zia Gul Habibi said the Taleban suffered casualties, but also surrounded the city.